QGruchet/HuffmanCoding/README.md

 # Needed

-For our program to work, we need two or three little things :
+Our program is made in C++ and use Qt for the graphic interface.
+Also, for our program to work, we need two or three little things :

 - [cmake](https://cmake.org/install/) version superior to 3.0.0 is required
 - [Qt libraries](https://doc.ubuntu-fr.org/qt) version superior to 5.0 is required